 Cloud ERP can be easily adapted to various business scales.
 You can scale up (adding more resources to the system) or scale down (removing the existing resources from the system) your ERP software in order to meet the changing demands of your business.
-This is one of the tantalizing benefits of Cloud ERP for startups, as you can use the functionality that you need and expand your use as the company grows.
+This is one of the tantalizing benefits of ERP software for startups, as you can use the functionality that you need and expand your use as the company grows.

 6. Safer Data Storage

 One of the reasons why many companies are now shifting from traditional ERP to cloud-based ERP is data security.
-Cloud ERP offers better data security than on-premise.
+It offers better data security than on-premise.
 All the data is automatically stored in the Cloud, thereby reducing the risk of data loss that usually happens when the data is stored in a flash drive or PC.

 You do not have to worry about misuse of the data done by your employees.
-Because, you can determine who is entitled to access the data and limit the number of users of it.
-Cloud ERP also keeps your data secure and under control secure if there’s a disaster that causes damage your office, as your data is stored in the system, not the server.
+Because you can determine who is entitled to access the data and limit the number of users of it.
+Cloud ERP also keeps your data secure and under control secure if there’s a disaster that causes damage to your office, as your data is stored in the system, not the server.